 Although this behavior seems like a bug, it is not.
 It is the consequence of two unavoidable behaviors.
 First, when you turn on the visibility of a scalar field, the range of the field is set to the range of values in the current time step.
 Ideally, the range would be set to the max and min over all time steps in the data.

-However, that would require ParaView to load in all of the data on the initial read, and that would be prohibitively slow for large data.
+However, this requires ParaView to load in all of the data on the initial read, and that is prohibitively slow for large data.
 Second, when you animate over time, it is important to hold the color range fixed even if the range in the data changes.
 Changing the scale of the data as an animation plays causes a misrepresentation of the data.
 It is far better to let the scalars go out of the original color maps range than to imply that they have not.
-To get around the problem, simply go to a representative time step and hit are or open the edit color scale dialog box and specify a range for the data.
+There are several workarounds to this problem: